 Clearing a home, handling a probate estate, or sorting through a lifetime's collection — send it all.
 Every item assessed by the right specialist.

-See specialist guide →Vintage Toys & Games
+See specialist guide → Specialist pageVintage Toys & Games

-Amber & Natural Curiosities
+See specialist guide →Amber & Natural Curiosities

 Baltic amber jewellery, amber with inclusions, coral, jet, ivory (pre-1947), tortoiseshell, natural history objects with collector provenance.

-Pewter
+Antique Pewter

 Vintage lighters (Dunhill, Zippo, Ronson), meerschaum pipes, silver cigarette cases, cigar cutters, vesta cases, table lighters with collector interest.